the young Jewish peasant girl living in a backwater province in an unimportant part of the Roman Empire, and

 He was a complicated young man, with a strong sense of worth and the confidence to believe that what he thinks is in fact true.
 His birth wa shadowed, and so he was not entirely accepted as one of the villagers in Nazareth.
 Perhaps this was why he didn’t settle easily into an ordinary life.
 He had trouble fitting in.
 He was clever and restless.
 Mary watched him with all the anguish and love of a mother.

 At some stage, he left home and became a wandering teacher and charismatic healer.
-Mary probably worried about him, and like a good Jewish mother she let her thoughts be known on the matter.
+Mary probably worried about him, and like any good Jewish mother she let her thoughts be known on the matter.

-Did she understand her son?
 That one is hard to answer.
 She was a normal Jewish peasant woman.
 She did not foresee the future.
 She may have known he had extraordinary ability, but she could not know he would be the founder of a breakaway sect of Judaism.
 As a conservative Jewess, she would probably have been deeply troubled to know that her son would later rebel against conservative Jewish authority.

 One thing she did realize was that he was getting himself increasingly distrusted by powerful people.
 She decided she must do something, to try to save him from himself.